codewithmichael/backbone.cwm.nestableview/README.md

 appView.render();
 ```

 In case of multiple matched elements, it will replace the first one found.

-If multiple views are added with the same selector, they will replace each macthed element in order.
+If multiple views are added with the same selector, they will replace each matched element in sequence.